Policies Across All 1PD-3PD Courses (updated 7/2/25):

 How to Access Services for Student Success

 Students who need guidance for course success or who are having academic difficulty should contact the Teaching Partnership Leader/Course Director.
-In addition, students are encouraged to contact their advisor or Campus Director/Assistant Dean for Student Affairs for assistance.
+In addition, students are encouraged to contact their advisor or Campus Director/Associate Dean for Student Affairs for assistance.

 Counseling and Wellness Center

-Students who are experiencing issues and events that could adversely affect academic performance and personal health are encouraged to meet with the student affairs coordinators on their respective campuses or Assistant Dean for Student Affairs for guidance.
+Students who are experiencing issues and events that could adversely affect academic performance and personal health are encouraged to meet with the student affairs coordinators on their respective campuses or Associate Dean for Student Affairs for guidance.
 In a crisis situation, 911 should be called.
 For non-crisis situations, students can self-refer to the UF Counseling and Wellness Center or to the Pharmacy Counselor.
 To access services, students should contact the UF Counseling and Wellness Center at 352-392-1575.
 This line is answered 24 hours a day.
 Students in Gainesville have the option to identify as pharmacy students to be put in contact with the Pharmacy Counselor.
 If a Gainesville student does not identify as a pharmacy student, they will be placed with any available counselor at the Wellness Center.
 Jacksonville and Orlando students must identify as pharmacy students to access services with the College of Pharmacy Counselor.

 Student Crisis